Postgraduate Course: Political Contestation in the Middle East (PGSP11527)

 |Credit level (Normal year taken)||SCQF Level 11 (Postgraduate)

 ||Availability||Available to all students

-The course explores the drivers, dimensions and legacies of political contestation in the Middle East and North Africa.
-It explores how movements of people have challenged or reinforced centres of, particularly state, authority in the region and how states have responded to contentious episodes.
-Political contestation of various forms has been a key factor in the transition of the Middle East from colonial rule to independence.
+Political contestation refers to the ideological, organisational and institutional forms people develop and use to dispute, reject or otherwise challenge established rules, norms or power relations.
+This course explores the dynamics of political contestation in the Middle East.
+It explores how people have challenged or reinforced centres of, particularly state, authority in the region and how states have responded and adapted to these challenges.
+Political contestation of various forms was a key factor in the transition of the Middle East from colonial rule to independence.
 Authoritarian regimes not only emerged and consolidated power in the context of revolutionary and liberation movements, but have also been challenged by new episodes of contention from the Iranian Revolution to the Arab Spring and beyond.
 Mobilisations on the basis of class, nation, gender, territorial claims and religion have been a constant feature of Middle Eastern and North African politics over the course of the 20th century up until the present.
-The course examines cases and themes related to political contestation in the region from the twilight of the Ottoman Empire until the present day.
-Central issues to be tackled include the ways in which political subjectivities have been formed and transformed in different part of the region over time; the role and abiding legacy of violence within and among Middle East and North African states; the ways in which ideologies have been articulated and agendas frame; and the way dynamics at global, regional, national and local levels have combined to shape political contestation.
+The course examines a range of country cases and themes related to political contestation in the region from the twilight of the Ottoman Empire until the present day.
+Central issues to be tackled include the ways in which political subjectivities have been formed and transformed in different part of the region over time; the role of religion and sectarianism in contestation; gender-based mobilisation; and how 'formal' institutions of state--such as militaries, elections or political parties--have functioned as both arenas and instruments of political contestation.

 Entry Requirements (not applicable to Visiting Students)

 Information for Visiting Students

 |Academic year 2022/23, Available to all students (SV1)